google/WebFundamentals/src/content/en/updates/2019/05/chrome-75-deps-rems.md

 These are old webkit-specific properties that allowed developers to fragment content over columns inside a scrollable region.
 They are now removed.

-Practically speaking aren't used.
-Most developers use it accidentally, and typically when it is used, this property forces a new formatting context similar to setting "overflow: hidden".
+Practically speaking these aren't used.
+Most developers use them accidentally, and typically when they are they force a new formatting context similar to setting `overflow: hidden`.

 [Chrome Platform Status](https://www.chromestatus.com/feature/5731653806718976) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=940652)